Xunnamius/babel-plugin-transform-rewrite-imports/README.md

   By mapping a project's `tsconfig.json` `paths` value to a replacement map transform-rewrite-imports can understand, it becomes possible to ditch tsconfig-replace-paths et al and reduce dependency count.
-[Here's an example][19] using transform-rewrite-imports to replace these plugins (along with babel-plugin-module-resolver) for transforming both sources and type definitions.
-Essentially, this Babel configuration file maps an object of aliases (the same alias object [accepted by babel-plugin-module-resolver][20]) derived from the project's `tsconfig.json` `paths` into a `replaceExtensions` replacement map that transform-rewrite-imports can understand.
+[Here's an example][19] using transform-rewrite-imports to replace these plugins (and babel-plugin-module-resolver) for transforming both sources and type definitions.
+Essentially, this Babel configuration file maps an object of aliases derived from the project's `tsconfig.json` `paths` into a [`replaceExtensions`][13] replacement map.

 ## Usage

 By default this plugin does not affect Babel's output.
 You must explicitly configure this extension before any specifier will be rewritten.

-More information on the available options can be found in [the docs][21]:
+More information on the available options can be found in [the docs][20]:

 ```typescript
 {